Our School Context

 Tirlebrook Primary School has increasing numbers of children with 205 on roll this year.
 We have worked hard to improve communication with parents.
 A survey/ questionnaire in Autumn term showed that parents are very positive about our school.
 We receive many enquiries about places and some transfers into other year groups.
 We are very proud of the environment and provision we have created and are pleased that children enjoy coming to school.

 We have a collaborative, hard working and welcoming staff team with a wide range of skills and interests.
 Teaching staff are well supported by experienced teaching assistants.
-Since September 2012 we have been running seven classes; one for each year group.
+Since September 2012 we have been running seven classes; one for each year group and in 2017 opened our own governor run nursery class.

 At Tirlebrook we offer a wide range of opportunities for our pupils to further enrich their learning.
 Extra-curricular opportunities include a large number of after-school clubs such as, dance, cookery, sports and art activities.
 There are performance opportunities with productions performed to audiences including parents, other pupils and local invited guests.
 We also run themed weeks throughout the year, go on visits and invite visitors in, make use of our outdoor learning environment, go on residential trips and offer opportunities to learn musical instruments.